 Emirates Skywards miles can be earned from and redeemed on travel from nine partner airlines.
 These include Alaska, JAL, Jet, JetBlue, Korean Air, Qantas, South African Airways, TAP Portugal, and Virgin America.
 The miles earned depends on the class of service flown, and the miles accrued on partners do not count towards tier status.
 Etihad is a partner of American Airlines, and AAdvantage miles can be redeemed directly for Etihad First Class flights.
-The best ways to collect AAdvantage miles are by flying AA or a Oneworld partner, through signing up for and receiving credit card bonuses, or by transferring them from the Starwood Preferred Guest program.
+The best ways to collect AAdvantage miles are by flying AA or a Oneworld partner, signing up for and receiving credit card bonuses, or transferring them from the Starwood Preferred Guest program.

-I have also compared British Airways Club World Vs Virgin Atlantic Upper Class but these airlines do not even slightly compare to the very best in First Class offered by Etihad and Emirates.
+I have also compared British Airways Club World vs. Virgin Atlantic Upper Class but these airlines do not even slightly compare to the very best in First Class offered by Etihad and Emirates.

 Remember, if you are planning to book a First or Business Class flight or a luxury hotel, contact our luxury travel concierge to get a quote before booking.
-We offer free upgrades, free breakfasts, deals and special benefits.
+We offer free upgrades, free breakfasts, deals, and special benefits.